La Crosse, Vernon

 The most recent stream survey, completed in 1999, found cold, clear water that carried a low suspended silt load.
 The streambed consisted of gravel, silt, rubble, and sand with lesser amounts of boulder, bedrock and detritus.
 Approximately 60% of in-stream fish cover consisted of LUNKER structures, while the remaining cover types were submergent vegetation, overhanging vegetation, boulders, woody debris, and natural undercut banks.
 A variety of aquatic insects have been documented through annual sampling.
 Six different forage fish species were collected in the 1999 survey as well as a fairly large mottled sculpin population, which are usually found only in very cold water.
 Both brook and brown trout were collected, however brown trout outnumber brook trout approximately 85:1.
 The brown trout population of Timber Coulee Creek was estimated at approximately 2000 fish per mile in 1999.
 Brown trout from Timber Coulee are collected on an as needed basis for brood stock to propagate wild brown trout for stocking statewide.
 These fish are then returned to the stream after the eggs and milt have been acquired.

 Author Aquatic Biologist

-Timber Coulee Creek was assessed during the 2018 listing cycle; new biological (macroinvertebrate and fish Index of Biotic Integrity (IBI) scores) sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+Timber Coulee Creek was assessed during the 2018 listing cycle; new biological (macroinvertebrate and fish Index of Biotic Integrity (IBI) scores) sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and was not considered impaired.